longshine/Mina.NET/README.md

 License
 -------

 Licensed under the Apache License, Version 2.0.
-You may obtain a copy of the License at [LICENSE] (LICENSE) or http://www.apache.org/licenses/LICENSE-2.0.
+You may obtain a copy of the License at [LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0.